darrinjamessneddon/reciprocal_spouge/README.md

 // Seamless error-handling has yet to be added to these functions to prevent panics under certain conditions.

-# Usage examples
+** Usage examples

 let z1 = Complex256::new(5.0, 1.0);

 let z2 = Complex256:new(3.0, 4.0);

 let z3 = z1.add(&z2);

 let z3_str = z3.to_string();

 println!("z3 as string: {}", z3_str);

 let z = Complex256::new(5.0, 0.0);

 let a = 10;

 let gamma = spouge(z, a);

 let reciprocal_gamma = rspouge(z, a);

 println!("gamma value for z: {}", gamma);

 println!("reciprocal gamma value for z: {}", reciprocal_gamma);

-#Installation Steps
+**Installation Steps

 git clone https://github.com/darrinjamessneddon/reciprocal_spouge

 Cargo build

-Create a binary application or test suite. for contributor setup and workflow see [CONTRIBUTING.md](.github/CONTRIBUTING.md)
+Create a binary application or test suite.

+For contributor setup and workflow see [CONTRIBUTING.md](.github/CONTRIBUTING.md)

+This project is licensed with the MIT license.